 Aloo Puri is an incredibly delicious Indian deep-fried flatbread snack.
-It is a Punjabi snack that people make with potato, flour, and spices.
+It is a Punjabi snack that people make with potatoes, flour, and spices.

 It is a popular breakfast dish.
 In some parts, it is served with a curry of mixed vegetables or just potatoes.
 A similar version of a food is Agra’s famous Bedai.
 It is also a stuffed Puri served with aloo ki sabzi.
 Eating it with curries will enhance your food experience.